RosettaCommons/documentation/application_documentation/design/anchored-pdb-creator.md

 ##See Also

 * [[AnchorFinder | anchor-finder ]]: Locates plausible anchors at protein-protein interfaces (inputs for this protocol).
-* [[AnchoredDesign | anchored-design ]]: Actually designing anchored interfaces located by this application
+* [[AnchoredDesign | anchored-design ]]: Actually designing anchored interfaces instantiated by this application

 * [[Design applications | design-applications]]: other design applications
 * [[Application Documentation]]: Application documentation home page
 * [[Running Rosetta with options]]: Instructions for running Rosetta executables.